Energy Assistance Program

 Applications must be received or postmarked by July 1, 2016 to be processed for EAP benefits for the 2015-2016 program year.
 Applications after July 1 may be eligible for the Weatherization Assistance Program, local funds, referrals, advocacy, etc. EAP applications denied due to end of program year will be put on the mailing list to automatically receive an application for the next program year.

-Energy Assistance Eligibility Guidelines
+2017 Maximum Energy Assistance Program Income Guidelines